ST. CROIX SAILING CLUB

 The Rum Party is the highlight of this series!

-All members are welcome to attend races, and any boats with an assigned handicap may race.
+All members are welcome to attend races, and all Casual Race or Race boats may compete.
 All members and prospective members are welcome at the parties afterward.

-Casual racing boats not participating in Yacht of the Year (YOY) events may race in division 5 or in the associated race fleet according to handicap assignments.
+Casual Race boats not participating in Yacht of the Year (YOY) events may race in division 5 or in the associated Race fleet according to handicap assignments.
 Additional details about racing can be found in the rules.

 All parties will be held on “The Point” at the St. Croix Marina unless stated otherwise below.
+Click here for the location of “The Point”.
 Event locations shown as TBD will be updated as soon as a venue has been confirmed.

 The Beercan dates are as follows: